 III.
 Supporting Workers in the International Economy

 Although the phenomenon of globalization has been occurring for hundreds of years, the pace of globalization has increased dramatically with the widespread mobility of capital and labor.
 Companies are no longer subject to the rules of one country and search the globe for resources, cheap labor, and access to markets.
 Although there are social, economic, and educational benefits to globalization, workers face many challenges in the new global economy.
 The rapid process of unchecked globalization in many countries has produced sweatshops, encouraged the contracting out of skilled workers to richer nations, undermined local food production, exacerbated child labor and forced labor, and drawn young people out of rural areas to urban ones or to other countries.
 Too few multinational corporations have taken leadership in setting higher standards for wages, benefits, and working conditions, and fewer still have supported international workers’ right to organize.
-Workers, governments and the church have had little ability to challenge the negative aspects of rapid globalization and improve working conditions around the world.
+Workers, governments, and the Church must challenge the negative aspects of rapid globalization and improve working conditions around the world.

 Despite the challenges and complexities of engaging in the international arena, The United Methodist Church is a participant in the global economy and thus must witness for justice in the international labor arena.
 To this end, The United Methodist Church:

-- encourages the General Board of Pensions and Health Benefits to continue to invest in companies that set high standards for treatment of workers throughout the world and to file or join shareholder resolutions that encourage such high standards;
+2. encourages the General Board of Pension and Health Benefits to continue to invest in companies that set high standards for treatment of workers throughout the world and to file or join shareholder resolutions that encourage such high standards;

-- urges the United States government to protect the rights of migrant workers through the ratification of the International Convention on the Rights of Migrant Workers and their Families;
+4. urges governments to protect the rights of migrant workers through the ratification of the International Convention on the Rights of Migrant Workers and Their Families;

 IV.
 Supporting Living Wages and the Sharing of Prosperity

-- encourages all employers—and especially United Methodist employers to share prosperity with workers and seek ways to reduce disparity between top and bottom wage earners;
+1. encourages all employers—and especially employers who are United Methodist—to share prosperity with workers and seek ways to reduce disparity between top and bottom wage earners;

-- supports efforts in the US Congress to raise the minimum wage to a living wage and index it to inflation, expand health care benefits to workers, expand and protect worker pension programs, set core national standards for workers for paid sick days and paid vacation days, and limit mandatory overtime;
+2. supports efforts by governments to ensure living wages indexed to inflation, expand health care benefits to workers, expand and protect worker pension programs, set core national standards for workers for paid sick days and paid vacation days, and limit mandatory overtime;

-- calls upon the US Department of Labor to expand its targeted investigations of industries that routinely violate wage and hour laws, partner with workers’ centers and congregations that are in ministry with low-wage and immigrant workers, and develop new print and online resources for educating workers about their rights in the workplace;
+3. calls upon government agencies to expand targeted investigations of industries that routinely violate wage and hour laws, partner with workers’ centers and congregations that are in ministry with low-wage and immigrant workers, and develop new print and online resources for educating workers about their rights in the workplace;

-- asks United Methodist seminaries to expose seminary students to worker concerns through teaching, internships and field placement opportunities; and
+5. asks United Methodist seminaries to expose seminary students to worker concerns through teaching, internships, and field placement opportunities; and

 V. Supporting Workers’ Right to Organize and Bargain Collectively